INTO-CPS-Association/DTaaS/deploy/docker/LOCALHOST.md

 # Install DTaaS on localhost

-The installation instructions provided in this README are ideal for running the DTaaS on both localhost.
+The installation instructions provided in this README are ideal for running the **DTaaS on both localhost served over HTTP connection**.

 This installation is ideal for single users intending to use DTaaS on their own computers.